Custom Event Tent: Debunking Common Myths

 Water resistant fabric can prevent water penetration to some degree.
 Water-repellent fabric is not easily penetrated by water – the surface being coated with water-repellent material.
 Waterproof fabric is impervious to water.
 This is where many get confused, therefore, it becomes a misconception that many hold.
 Most heavy-duty tents by Extreme Canopy hold up on the rain, and are water-resistant.

-A lot of people also believe that even the larger commercial canopy tents pack down to the same standard size of a 10×10 canopy.
+A lot of people also believe that even the larger commercial custom event tent pack down to the same standard size of a 10×10 canopy.
 Again, this is not true.
 You can get a canopy in any size that you desire.
 We have canopies starting from 8×8, and going all the way up to 200 feet!

 Refer to this succinct table below for a quick recap.